-Medical treatment uses tools for working with randomized controlled trial data, where we only observe what happens to a patient if they've got treatment, and we want to know what would happen to the patient if they had not received the treatment and vice versa.
+Medical treatment uses tools for working with randomized controlled trial data, where we only observe what happens to a patient if they’ve got treatment,

 Medical treatment aims to assess which tools better fit each patient to survive the disease.
 Besides, the objective is to determine one or more treatments, whether we want to avoid acquiring a disease or condition, suffer from symptoms, have caught a cold or the flu, have developed diabetes or cancer, or have injured yourself in an accident.
 All of these require treatments.